simonamtoft/downsampled-diffusion/README.md

 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ``` -->

+## Additional Notes

+### Clean up local wandb files
+If you are running weight and biases (wandb) as done in this project, it might be a good idea to once in a while delete local files that are synced to the website with the following command `wandb sync --clean`.

 ## References

 - Fisher Yu, Ari Seff, Yinda Zhang, Shuran Song, Thomas Funkhouser & Jianxiong Xiao: LSUN Construction of a Large-scale Image Dataset using Deep Learning with Humans in the Loop, [arXiv:1506.03365](https://arxiv.org/abs/1506.03365)